Hillary Clinton and the Amelia Earhart Cover-up

 Purveys official lies.

 Seventy-five years ago this summer America’s “First Lady of Flight,” Amelia Earhart, along with her navigator, Fred Noonan, disappeared—at least from public view—in their two-engine Lockheed Electra, NR 16020, somewhere in the South Pacific.
-They were on an ambitious round-the-world flight from an east to west direction, and they had already completed a good part of it.
+They were on an ambitious round-the-world flight from a west to east direction, and they had already completed a good part of it.
 The voyage had begun in Burbank, California, on May 21, 1937.
 The most dangerous leg of the journey was the 2,556-mile stretch from Lae, New Guinea, to tiny Howland Island, 1,900 miles southwest of Honolulu.
 They were to arrive on July 2, but they never made it.
 A massive search was launched involving seven ships and sixty-three aircraft of the U.S. military.
 They searched 262,281 square miles of ocean for sixteen days and found nothing, not even an oil slick or a particle of debris.
 The Japanese, who controlled the Marshall Islands to the north of Howland claimed that their seaplane tender, the Kamoi, was also involved in the search.
 We learn from Campbell, though, that the claim, like so much we have been told about the Earhart disappearance, is not true.

 The official conclusion is that the Electra, experiencing inexplicably poor radio communications with the Coast Guard vessel Itasca, which was supposed to guide her into Howland, ran out of fuel, crashed, and sank into the depths of the Pacific.
 If the testimony of a veritable host of witnesses has any credibility at all, that claim is not true, either.
 That is to say that it falls into the large and growing category of “official lie.”
 It may not be the most important one, but it would be hard to find one that is more blatant or brazen.
 Now, it would it appear that the latest variation of that lie has been bought into by no less an illustrious government personage than Secretary of State Hillary Rodham Clinton.